 International green shoots

-In 2018, SLB believes the international market will return to growth for the first time since 2014, and the projected activity growth is now leading them to start the reactivation of equipment to meet new contract start-ups.
-SLB expects the regional standouts to be the Middle East, Russia, Asia and the North Sea, while they expect more nominal growth rates in Latin America and Africa.
+In 2018, SLB believed the international market would return to growth for the first time since 2014, and the projected activity growth is now leading them to start reactivating equipment to meet new contract start-ups.
+SLB expects the regional standouts to be the Middle East, Russia, Asia, and the North Sea, while they expect more nominal growth rates in Latin America and Africa.

 Land rig pricing power returns

-On the first land contract driller conference call of the year in January, Helmerich & Payne (H&P) management repeatedly referenced an improving spot market for top tier land rigs.
-With H&P’s super spec rig fleet running at full utilization, and the U.S. super spec fleet pretty close to full utilization as well, the company and their peers have pricing power again.
+On January’s first land contract driller conference call of the year, Helmerich & Payne (H&P) management repeatedly referenced an improving spot market for top-tier land rigs.
+With H&P’s super spec rig fleet running at full utilization and the U.S. awesome spec fleet pretty close to full utilization, the company and their peers have pricing power again.
 Compared to “low-$20s” for the entirety of 2H17, H&P said spot day rates are tracking in the “low- to mid-$20s” for premium rigs.
-Following H&P’s comment, we used AlphaSense to triangulate on spot day rates levels disclosed verbally on H&P conference calls going all the way back to 2014.
+Following H&P’s comment, we used AlphaSense to triangulate on-spot day rates levels disclosed verbally on H&P conference calls going back to 2014.

-In fact, in late-January we wrote in a note to our clients about the potential for “stealth budget raises” after recognizing the first of what will likely be multiple E&P company disclosures about spending at the top end of capital budget ranges.
+In fact, in late January, we wrote a note to our clients about the potential for “stealth budget raises” after recognizing the first of what will likely be multiple E&P company disclosures about spending at the top end of capital budget ranges.

 Most oil producers describe their year-ahead capital spending programs in a range.
-By opting to spend at the high-end, capital conscious firms can hit their spending guidance, while still quietly increasing spending to accommodate the kind of oilfield inflation that Halliburton hinted at above.
+By spending at the high-end, capital-conscious firms can hit their spending guidance while still quietly increasing spending to accommodate the kind of oilfield inflation that Halliburton hinted at above.

-This is a trend we will be tracking throughout the year, using Alpha Sense to make our monitoring more efficient.
+We will be tracking this trend throughout the year, using Alpha Sense to make our monitoring more efficient.

 Joseph Triepke is the founder of InfillThinking.com, an independent research firm delivering oilfield market intelligence to subscribers.
-Prior to launching Infill Thinking, Joseph was an equity research analyst covering the energy industry for large buyside and sell-side institutions.
+Before launching Infill Thinking, Joseph was an equity research analyst covering the energy industry for large buy-side and sell-side institutions.